easypanel-io/website/docs/05-templates/nextcloud/index.md

 ## Description

-Nextcloud Hub is a self-hosted collaboration platform that integrates four key Nextcloud products: Files, Talk, Groupware, and Office.
-It offers powerful access control, infrastructure integration, and customizable features.
-With Nextcloud Hub, users can regain control over their data and collaborate remotely with ease.
-The platform is scalable and can be deployed on-premises or in the cloud, ensuring no data leaks to third parties.
+Nextcloud Hub 5 is a comprehensive platform that integrates the four key Nextcloud products: Files, Talk, Groupware, and Office.
+It is designed to optimize the flow of collaboration, providing a seamless experience for users.
+Nextcloud Files offers an on-premise Universal File Access and sync platform with powerful collaboration capabilities and interfaces for desktop, mobile, and web.
+The platform ensures no data leaks to third parties, providing you with full control over your data.
+It is customizable, scalable, and can be deployed on-premises or in the cloud.
+Nextcloud is committed to providing technology that fits perfectly with your organization, whether it&#39;s a government entity, enterprise, service provider, or educational institution.
+It is the most popular self-hosted collaboration solution, used by tens of millions of users at thousands of organizations across the globe.

 ## Benefits

-- Regain control over your data: Nextcloud Hub allows users to keep their data on servers they own, ensuring data privacy and security.
+- Regain Control Over Your Data: Nextcloud Hub 5 allows you to regain control over your data, ensuring no data leaks to third parties.
+It offers a secure platform for data storage and collaboration.
-- Remote collaboration made easy: Nextcloud Hub provides powerful collaboration capabilities, allowing users to share, collaborate, and communicate across organizational boundaries.
+- Remote Collaboration Made Easy: Nextcloud Hub 5 is designed to facilitate remote collaboration.
+It integrates key Nextcloud products into a single platform, optimizing the flow of collaboration.
-- Customizable and scalable: Nextcloud Hub can be customized to fit the specific needs of an organization and can scale from small deployments to globally distributed installations.
+- Customizable and Scalable: Nextcloud Hub 5 is customizable and scalable.
+It can be deployed on-premises or on the cloud, making it a perfect fit for organizations of all sizes.
-- No data leaks to third parties: Nextcloud Hub ensures that no data, including metadata, leaks to third parties, providing complete control over data privacy.

 ## Features

 - Nextcloud Files: Nextcloud Files offers an on-premise Universal File Access and sync platform with powerful collaboration capabilities and desktop, mobile, and web interfaces.
-- Nextcloud Talk: Nextcloud Talk is a groupware solution that enables real-time communication and collaboration through video chat, audio calls, and messaging.
+- Nextcloud Talk: Nextcloud Talk is a feature of Nextcloud Hub 5 that facilitates communication and collaboration within the platform.
-- Nextcloud Groupware: Nextcloud Groupware provides a suite of productivity tools, including calendar, contacts, mail, and more, to enhance collaboration within organizations.
+- Nextcloud Groupware: Nextcloud Groupware is a suite of tools integrated into Nextcloud Hub 5, designed to enhance productivity and collaboration.
-- Nextcloud Office: Nextcloud Office is a web-based office suite that allows users to create, edit, and collaborate on documents, spreadsheets, and presentations.
+- Nextcloud Office: Nextcloud Office is a part of Nextcloud Hub 5, providing users with a suite of office tools for document editing, spreadsheet management, and more.

 ## Links